Itombwe Nightjar

 Range

-There is a lot that is unknown about the Itombue Nightjar's range.
-It is speculated that the species lives in the Itombue Mountains since that was where the lone specimen was found at 1,280 m in this area.
+There is a lot that is unknown about the Itombwe Nightjar's range.
+It is speculated that the species lives in the Itombwe Mountains since that was where the lone specimen was found at 1,280 m in this area.
 However, sound recordings of a mysterious forest nightjar in Southeast Cameroon, the north of the Democratic Republic of the Congo, and Gabon suggest that this species has a much wider range.

 Other Information